Subclass 820 Partner Visa

 What happens after 820 visa is granted?

-Once granted Partner visa 820 Australia holder can live, study and work with their partner in Australia.
+Once granted a Partner visa 820, an Australia holder can live, study and work with their partner in Australia.

 Is 820 visa permanent residency?

-Visa Subclass 820 is stage 1 visa towards two stage permanent process.
-Once visa holder meets the eligibility criteria for subclass 801, they can become permanent resident in Australia.
+Visa Subclass 820 is the first stage of a two-stage permanent process.
+Once the visa holder meets the eligibility criteria for Subclass 801, they can become a permanent resident in Australia.

 What is 820 visa in Australia?

-Visa 820 allows a de facto partner or spouse of a Australian citizen or Permamnent resident, or eligible New Zealand citizens to live temporarily in Australia with their partner.
+The 820 visa allows a de facto partner or spouse of an Australian citizen or permanent resident, or an eligible New Zealand citizen, to live temporarily in Australia with their partner.

 Can i travel overseas on 820 visa?

-Yes you can travel overseas and return to Australia as holder of 820 visa.
+Yes, you can travel overseas and return to Australia as a holder of an 820 visa.

 How long does it take to get 820 visa?

-You should plan around 6 - 24 months approximately depending on your circumstances.
+You should plan for approximately 6–24 months, depending on your circumstances.

 Can 820 visa apply for Centrelink?

-820 visa subclass holder can not apply for centrelink.
+A holder of the 820 visa subclass cannot apply for Centrelink.

 Can 820 visa apply for Medicare?